Skip to main content

 If your term life insurance policy is renewable, it means you have the option of continuing your coverage for another term, once your current term ends.
 If you were to take out a 10 year policy at age 20, for example, you’d have the option of renewing it when it lapses at age 30.
 It would then cover you until age 40.
 Terms are only renewable to a certain age, set by the life insurance company, typically around 75 years.

-Beyond the flexibility and connivence that comes with a renewable policy, the big selling point is if you were to get sick during your initial term, you would still be able to renew your policy.
+1. When you renew a life insurance policy you don’t need to re-qualify.
+In general, to application process normally requires a medical exam or questionnaire, but with a renewable policy you can bypass this requirement and renew for a new term with ease.
+This is a big selling point because if you were to get sick during your initial term, you would still be able to renew your policy.
 Even if your new situation might render you uninsurable (e.g. if you were to be diagnosed with a terminal illness).

 While the pros generally outweigh the cons for this type of policy we do need to acknowledge them: